Spectrum auctions in India likely in second half of 2020: Moody's

 All telecom operators, except Reliance Jio, have been under pressure due to huge debt and decline in margins.

-According to Crisil, telecom players in India are reeling under cumulative debt of around Rs 4.3 lakh crore.
+According to Crisil, telecom players in India are reeling under cumulative debt of around Rs 4.3 trillion.

-The Telecom Regulatory Authority of India (Trai) has recommended auction of about 8,644 MHz of telecom frequencies at an estimated total base price of Rs 4.9 lakh crore, which includes radiowaves for 5G services.
+The Telecom Regulatory Authority of India (Trai) has recommended auction of about 8,644 MHz of telecom frequencies at an estimated total base price of Rs 4.9 trillion, which includes radiowaves for 5G services.

 "Even though there are signs of market recovery this year, severe price competition in India and Indonesia is leading to an acceleration in capex plans for companies.
 Although 5G spectrum allocation timelines are still being discussed in these countries, we expect all companies to participate in these spectrum auctions," Moody's said.